Finding Your Intended Path of Travel: A practical guide to Route Planning and Navigation

 A. Real-time Traffic and Route Adjustments:

 Traffic conditions can significantly impact travel times.
-Utilize real-time traffic updates from your navigation app or GPS device to identify congested areas and adjust your route accordingly.
+Consider this: apply real-time traffic updates from your navigation app or GPS device to identify congested areas and adjust your route accordingly.
 Be flexible and willing to deviate from your original plan if necessary.

 B. Dealing with Road Closures and Detours: